bookluvr416/dnd-app/README.md

 - Page to create a new character (TBD to make this look like an actual character sheet)
 - Page to edit a character (TBD to make this look like an actual character sheet)
 - Page to view all characters in the database, sortable with some sort of summary of character info (not all info will be shown)
-- Page to see the details of a specific character
+- Page to see the details of a specific character (TBD to make this look like an actual character sheet)

-User authentication with the create/edit options only available to a logged in user will be added if this app is deployed.
-For initial local development, the concept of a user will not exist.
+- Blog called "An Adventurer's Blog: A Day in the Life" which features blog posts from character adventures
+- User authentication with any actions writing to the database hidden behind an account logic

+The concept of a user will likely be limited to a single hardcoded user with no way to sign up a new account.
+This way no randos can sign into the application, only people I give the login credentials to can.

+I also may use https://www.dnd5eapi.co/ query its apis to create something to do with items or spells.
+Perhaps a spell tracker or item tracker?

 ## Technologies

-- GraphQL with MongoDB is used for practice purposes.
-I thought about just writing to an sqlite database, but I wanted to practice GraphQL.
 - Next.js with TypeScript
+- Tailwind UI
+- GraphQL with PostgreSQL is used for practice purposes.
+I thought about just writing to a PostgreSQL database from Next.js, but I wanted to practice GraphQL.

 # Boilerplate generated Readme